 Each lab has a different range for what's normal.
 Your lab report should show the range that your lab uses for each test.
 The normal range is just a guide.
 Your doctor will also look at your results based on your age, health, and other factors.
 A value that isn't in the normal range may still be normal for you.

 High gastrin levels may be caused by:

-- Zollinger-Ellison syndrome, a rare disease that can cause gastrin levels to increase as high as 450,000 pg/mL.
+- Zollinger-Ellison syndrome, a rare disease that can cause gastrin levels to be very high.